awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 AWS services send metrics to CloudWatch, and you can send your own custom metrics to CloudWatch\.
 You can add the data points in any order, and at any rate you choose\.
 You can retrieve statistics about those data points as an ordered set of time\-series data\.

-Metrics exist only in the region in which they are created\.
+Metrics exist only in the Region in which they are created\.
 Metrics cannot be deleted, but they automatically expire after 15 months if no new data is published to them\.
 Data points older than 15 months expire on a rolling basis; as new data points come in, data older than 15 months is dropped\.

 Metrics are uniquely defined by a name, a namespace, and zero or more dimensions\.
 Each data point in a metric has a time stamp, and \(optionally\) a unit of measure\.
 You can retrieve statistics from CloudWatch for any metric\.